Chapter 1. Available storage options overview

 Local storage implies that the storage devices are either installed on the system or directly attached to the system.

 With remote storage, devices are accessed over LAN, the internet, or using a Fibre channel network.
-High Level Red Hat Enterprise Linux Storage Diagram describes the different storage options.
+The following high level Red Hat Enterprise Linux storage diagram describes the different storage options.

 1.1.
 Local storage overview